Payroll of the home worker employed by an individual

 • Periods of work that are repeated regularly.

-For an employee who works 40 hours per week, the gross monthly salary is calculated on the basis of 40 hours per week, rounded up to 174 hours per month.
+For an employee who works 40 hours per week, the basic gross monthly salary is calculated on the basis of 40 hours per week, rounded up to 174 hours per month.

 The salary is monthly.
 It shall be calculated as follows: